whaakman/azure-docs.nl-nl/articles/app-service/containers/tutorial-nodejs-mongodb-app.md

 ## <a name="deploy-app-to-azure"></a>App in Azure implementeren

-In deze step implementeert u uw met MongoDB verbonden Node.js-toepassing in Azure App Service.
+In deze stap implementeert u de Node.js-toepassing in Azure App Service.

 ### <a name="configure-local-git-deployment"></a>Lokale Git-implementatie configureren